MinaRomany-dev/E-commerce-app/README.md

 ## 📱 Overview

-Elite Shop is a Flutter application designed to provide users with an easy and modern shopping experience.
+Elite Shop is a Flutter e-commerce application that provides users with product browsing, cart operations, authentication, favorites adding, and checkout functionality.

-Users can browse products, view product details, manage their cart, add products to favorites, and complete checkout operations.

 ---

 ## ✨ Features